PHPMailer — Installing on a shared server

 Using PHPMailer in a contact form

-The code above is a simple example that sends an email when the script is run.
-Most often, a contact form is used to send the email.
-View the following link for an example of using PHPMailer in a contact form instead.
+The code above is a simple example that sends an email when the script is run, however, most often contact form is used to send the email.
+View the following pages for examples of using PHPMailer in a contact form instead.

 Allowing GMAIL to send from your mail application

 If you're using your GMAIL address to send via SMTP, you must first allow your application access to your GMAIL address.
-If you do not do this, your email will not authenticate and not send.
-View the following article for details:
+If you do not do this, your email will not authenticate and not be sent.
+See this article for further details.

 See also